frkmnt/TurnBasedClash/README.md

 #### Modifiers

 Modifiers are all kinds of buffs/debuffs.
-They work around a system of stacks: each stack represents either one use of/one turn with the modifier.
+They work around a system of stacks: each stack generally represents one use of the modifier.
+Modifiers do not stack beyond their max value.
+A modifier's effects can increase depending on the amount of stacks.
 Resistance to debuffs is represented through the amount of stacks a character loses on turn start (Ex: a character with 3x stun resistance will need 4x stun to be stunned for 1x turn).
+At the start of each character's turn, a character loses stacks equal to their resistence to that specific modifier.
 If the same modifiers are stackable, the highest stack value will apply (ex.
 2x fire vs 3x fire = 3x fire).
-If opposite modifiers are stackable, the modifiers difference is calculated and applied (ex.
-3x speedy > 2x slowed = 1x speedy).
 If the same modifiers are not stackable, the one with the highest total stacks will be applied, instead of added.
 If opposite modifiers are not stackable, the last modifier is applied.
 Depending on the amount of stacks, the effects of the modifiers may change.